JetBrains/compose-multiplatform/.github/ISSUE_TEMPLATE/performance.md

 If you're reporting slow app work or missing frames, please provide a video of the problem.

 **Profiling data**
 Please provide any relevant profiling data that might be helpful.
-This could include information like memory usage, CPU time, or any other data that could provide insight into the performance issue.
+This could include information like FPS, memory usage, CPU time, or any other data that could provide insight into the performance issue.

 **Additional information**
 Provide any other details that you think might be helpful for us to understand the problem.
 This could include things like the system configuration, external factors, etc.